cosmos/gaia/docs/gaia-tutorials/join-mainnet.md

 ## Pruning of State

-There are three strategies for pruning state, please be aware that this is only for state and not for block storage:
+There are four strategies for pruning state, please be aware that this is only for state and not for block storage.
+Pruning can be set by either adjusting the `pruning` parameter in the `~/.gaia/config/app.toml` file.
+The following settings are available

-1. `PruneEverything`: This means that all saved states will be pruned other than the current.
+1. `everything`: This means that all saved states will be pruned other than the current.
-2. `PruneNothing`: This means that all state will be saved and nothing will be deleted.
+2. `nothing`: This means that all state will be saved and nothing will be deleted.
-3. `PruneSyncable`: This means that only the state of the last 100 and every 10,000th blocks will be saved.
+3. `default`: This means that only the state of the last 100 and every 10,000th blocks will be saved.
+4. `custom`: Pruning settings can be specified through `pruning-keep-recent`, `pruning-keep-every`, and `pruning-interval`

-By default every node is in `PruneSyncable` mode.
+By default every node is in `default` mode.
 If you would like to change your nodes pruning strategy then you must do so when the node is initialized.
-For example, if you would like to change your node to the `PruneEverything` mode then you can pass the `---pruning everything` flag when you call `gaiad start`.
+Passing a flag when starting `gaia` will always override settings in the `app.toml` file, if you would like to change your node to the `everything` mode then you can pass the `---pruning everything` flag when you call `gaiad start`.

 > Note: When you are pruning state you will not be able to query the heights that are not in your store.